lizkavalski/jokes/README.md

 ## Summery
 Using react-native to generate a random joke from a third party API.

-Languages and Tools used: React Native, Expo, Google Fonts and used Figma for the wireframing
+Languages and Tools used: React Native, Expo, Google Fonts and used Figma for the wireframing and design

 ## 3rd party API